-• Traffic Jam Chauffeur: L3 in traffic jam up to 60km/h, following vehicle in front, optionally with lane change.
-System can bring vehicle to safe stop.

-- Highway Chauffeur: L3 on highway up to 130km/h, including lane change.
-System can bring vehicle to safe stop on emergency lane. - Safe Auto-follow: L4 on highway up to 130km/h for cars or L4 platooning/auto-follower up to 90km/h for trucks.
+- Traffic Jam Chauffeur: L3 in traffic jam up to 60km/h, following vehicle in front, optionally with lane change.
+System can bring vehicle to safe stop. - Highway Chauffeur: L3 on highway up to 130km/h, including lane change.
+System can bring vehicle to safe stop on emergency lane. - Safe Auto-follow: L4 on highway up to 130km/h.
 No driver intervention needed. - Hub-to-hub transport: L4 transport between terminals/hubs in selected supervised corridors.